game-of-drones/CarND-LaneLines-P1/writeup.md

 6. Overlay the `hough_output` with the original image, to draw red line segments on the original image.

 I tested my pipeline on all the test images (in a separate cell).
-And I save the resuting images in the same `test_img` folder with `result_` prefix for file name.
+And I save the resulting images in another folder `test_img_results` folder with `result_` prefix to file name.

 #### How to draw a single line instead of a set of line segments